Who are we?

 What is a Free School?

 Free Schools are all inclusive and state-funded and set up in response to demand from local communities.
-They are the schools of the future.

 The most important element of a great education is the quality of teaching and learning and Free Schools will enable excellent teachers and school staff to work together to create new schools, offering greater choice to local communities and improve opportunities for all children.